-Spain's fifth largest city, Zaragoza is a centre of fantastic architectural buildings and many other attractions.
+Spain's fifth largest city, Zaragoza is a centre of fantastic architectural buildings

 Hotels in Zaragoza are plentiful and you will find everything from upscale and established